Go Beyond Book Club

 Trouble in Camelot

-After finishing 'Upstairs at the White House' I came across a memoir released several years ago called, Once Upon a Secret: My Affair with President John F. Kennedy and Its Aftermath.
-The story is based on young intern Mimi Alford and her 18 month affair with JFK in and out of the White House before an assassination took his life.
-Reading this memoir together with Upstairs at the White House made me curious if Mr. West truly knew or at the very least had an inkling of what was going on under his watch as Chief Usher and if he played his own part in protecting the Kennedy legacy.
+After finishing Upstairs at the White House I came across a memoir released several years ago, Once Upon a Secret: My Affair with President John F. Kennedy and Its Aftermath.
+Based on young intern, Mimi Alford and her eighteen month affair, (in and out of The White House), with JFK before an assassination took his life.
+Reading this memoir together with Upstairs at the White House made me wonder if Mr. West truly knew or at the very least had an inkling of what was going on under his watch and if he played his own part in protecting the Kennedy legacy.

 Mr. West left behind a legacy as a dependable, steadfast, honorable Chief Usher and I truly think he accomplished just that